raffraffraff/musicbee-web-controller/README.md

+# Features

+This is a very a simple web-based controller for MusicBee.
+You can see/update track ratings and Last.FM 'love' status.
+It can fetch album art and track information.
+Album art is cached in two places: in the browser (reducing calls to the backend), and at the backend (further reducing calls to MusicBee).

+This remote control requires the Beekeeper MusicBee plugin, which you can download [here](http://grismar.net/beekeeper/plugin.zip).

-# About
+# Planned features
-This is a simple web controller for MusicBee.
-Currently it can fetch album art, artist, title.
-It can also get and set track rating and Last.FM 'love' status.
-I plan to add volume control and tag editing features, and I'd like it to fetch missing album art and write it to the file.
-The remote control requires the Beekeeper MusicBee plugin, which you can download [here](http://grismar.net/beekeeper/plugin.zip).
-To install it just unzip the plugin into the MusicBee 'Plugins' directory and restart MusicBee.
-For full functionality, you'll have to grant the plugin the wright to modify the MusicBee database because it's read-only be default.
+* Volume control
+* Fetch missing art
+* Load any playlist

 ![screenshot](https://github.com/raffraffraff/musicbee-web-controller/blob/main/screenshot.jpg?raw=true)